micahwoods/atcweb3/content/post/hourly-evapotranspiration-soil-water-content-and-crop-coefficient/index.md

 After my delicious lunch, and after the final group had played the holes I measured in the morning, I went back on the course with my tools and took the same playability and growing condition measurements I had made prior to play.
 This included another measurement of VWC.

-There had been some ET<sub>o</sub>, and I am going to look at how the ET<sub>o</sub> in the 6.5 hours between the morning and the early afternoon measurement is related to the change I measured in VWC from morning to afternoon.
+Some ET<sub>o</sub> had accumulated.
+I am going to look at how the ET<sub>o</sub> in the 6.5 hours between the morning and the early afternoon measurement is related to the change I measured in VWC from morning to afternoon.
 There was no rain and no irrigation applied in the 6.5 hours between the morning and afternoon measurements.

 {{< figure src="featured.png" >}}